Computational Biology, Molecular Biology

 University of California, Santa Cruz

-Dr. Haussler is also a professor of biomolecular engineering and director of the Center for Biomolecular Science and Engineering and of the Training Program in Stem Cell Biology at the University of California, Santa Cruz; scientific codirector of the California Institute for Quantitative Biosciences (QB3); and a consulting professor at both Stanford Medical School and UC San Francisco Biopharmaceutical Sciences Department.
+Dr. Haussler is also a professor of biomolecular engineering at UC Santa Cruz and scientific director of the UC Santa Cruz Genomics Institute; scientific co-director of the California Institute for Quantitative Biosciences (QB3); and a consulting professor at both Stanford Medical School and UC San Francisco Biopharmaceutical Sciences Department.

 Early in his career, Haussler introduced the use of powerful statistical models to find genes that code for proteins in long stretches of DNA sequences.
-Based on this work, his laboratory became involved in the Human Genome Project.
-Haussler's group was recruited to this project to develop computer algorithms to locate the protein-coding genes in the human genome.
-A graduate student in the laboratory, James Kent, developed a computer program in just a few weeks that enabled the team to amass into a coherent sequence the 400,000 fragments of DNA that had been decoded by sequencing laboratories around the world.
-On July 7, 2000, Haussler and his colleagues posted the working draft of the human sequence on the Internet.
-“That moment, on July 7, 2000, when the flood of As, Cs, Ts, and Gs of the human genome sequence came across my computer screen on its way to the Internet to reach thousands of scientists all over the world, was the most exciting moment of my career,” he recalls.
+Based on this work, his laboratory was recruited to develop computer algorithms to locate protein-coding genes for the public Human Genome Project.
+At the time the project was in a race with a private company named Celera to complete the first draft of the human genome.
+It all came down to assembling hundreds of thousands of fragments of DNA produced by the sequencing machines in laboratories around the world into a coherent genome sequence.
+At the eleventh hour, a graduate student in the lab, James Kent, created a 10,000-line computer program in just a few weeks that was able to assemble the human DNA for the public project.
+On July 7, 2000, Haussler and his colleagues posted this assembly, the first working draft of the human genome sequence, on the Internet.
+“That moment, when the flood of A’s, C’s, T’s, and G’s of the human genome sequence came across my computer screen on its way to the Internet to reach thousands of scientists all over the world, was the most exciting moment of my career,” he recalls.

-Haussler and his team then developed the UCSC Genome Browser, an interactive Web-based microscope that allows scientists to view annotated genome sequences of humans and other organisms at any level, from a complete chromosome to a single nucleotide.
-In recent years, they created algorithms and software to analyze and display the genetic differences among organisms during the course of evolution.
-Haussler’s group reconstructed with an estimated 98 percent accuracy part of the genome of the common ancestor of most placental mammals – a small shrew-like creature that lived about 100 million years ago.
+Haussler and his team then developed the UCSC Genome Browser, an interactive web-based microscope that allows scientists to view annotated genome sequences of humans and other organisms at any level, from a complete chromosome to a single nucleotide.
+They also created algorithms and software to analyze and display the genetic differences among organisms during the course of evolution.
+Haussler’s group reconstructed, with an estimated 98 percent accuracy, a significant part of the genome of the common ancestor of most placental mammals – a small shrew-like creature that lived some 100 million years ago.
 They also have begun assembling a database that can trace the changes in any given nucleotide from the common placental ancestor to humans or other living mammals.
-They are using this tool to study various parts of the human genome, including the noncoding regions of DNA, to understand how they function to regulate the genes involved in building proteins.

-Despite current uncertainties about the genome’s full meaning, Haussler is committed to the exploration.
+Despite uncertainties about the genome’s full meaning, Haussler is committed to its exploration.
 “We didn’t understand the human genome sequence the day the draft was posted on the Internet, and we still don’t understand it today,” he says.
-“What drives me to keep exploring the genome is the same thing that drives most scientists: curiosity and the excitement of the unknown.
-I want to know what is actually in our genome, how it works, and how it evolved to be the way it is."
+“What drives me to keep exploring the genome is the same thing that drives most scientists: curiosity and the excitement of the unknown.”